Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_conclusion.md

 Furthermore, note the following two photos of giant pufferfish.[^youngfish][^pufferfish] These fish are genetically very similar, but their skin patterns are very different.
 What may seem like a drastic change in the appearance of the fish from spots to stripes is likely attributable to a small change of parameters in a fine-tuned biological system that, like all of life, is powered by randomness.

 {% include gallery caption="Two similar pufferfish with very different skin patterns.
-(Left) A juvenile Mbu Pufferfish with a very familiar pattern.
-(Right) An adult Mbu Pufferfish exhibiting another familiar pattern." %}
+(Left) A juvenile Mbu pufferfish with a very familiar pattern.
+(Right) An adult Mbu pufferfish exhibiting another familiar pattern." %}

 ## A final note